RSE-Cambridge/iris-magnum/magnum-tour/README.md

     kubectl delete service hello-node
     kubectl delete deployment hello-node

-Finally you can delete your cluster via terraform:
+Finally you can delete your cluster via Terraform:

     terraform destroy

-Note that the above can only remove what terraform added.
-In particular, its possible to leave behind loadbalancers, cinder volumes and manila shares created by cloud-provider-openstack if you do not first remove all the things deployed on your kubernetes cluster.
+Note that the above can only remove what Terraform added.
+In particular, its possible to leave behind loadbalancers, cinder volumes and manila shares created by cloud-provider-openstack if you do not first remove all the things deployed on your Kubernetes cluster.

 ## Monitoring